Federated Learning in Vehicular Networks

-In this article, we present an FL based framework {for the distributed training of ML models}, as an efficient learning scheme for vehicular networks and edge intelligence, in { contrast to the classical ML techniques based on the centralized training on cloud servers}.
-We enlist several applications of vehicular networks for the usage of ML and FL, such as autonomous driving, infotainment and route planning.
-We identify the major research challenges of FL in vehicular networks, presented from both learning perspective, i.e., data labeling and model training, and the communications point of view, i.e., data rate, reliability, transmission overhead/delay, privacy and resource management, along with the related future research directions.
+In this paper, we presented the FL-based framework {for decentralized training of ML models}, as an efficient learning scheme for vehicular networks and edge intelligence, in { contrast to classical ML techniques based on CL}.
+We enlisted several applications of vehicular networks that are particularly amenable to FL, such as autonomous driving, infotainment and route planning.
+We identified a number of major research challenges for FL in vehicular networks, involving both learning challenges, i.e., data labeling and model training, and the communications challenges, i.e., data rate, reliability, transmission overhead, privacy and resource management, along with the related future research directions.